Ubaidbutt/career/README.md

 I haven't had the chance to work with Golang and Rust professionally but I would love to explore these technologies.

 # Want to know more?
+If you like to read and want to know more about me, the following might help:
 - Why I left my jobs [here](https://ubaidrbutt.com/job-changes-in-career/)
 - Impactful projects in my career [here](docs/projects.md)